nerun/php-directory-indexer/README.md

 This is a fork of [Celeron Dude's Indexer v2.0](https://web.archive.org/web/20130402100320/http://www.celerondude.com/php-indexer) (January 18, 2005), but with a few improvements.
 Thanks to [desbest](https://gitlab.com/desbest) for keeping it alive in [GitLab](https://gitlab.com/desbest/celeron-dude-indexer).

+> @desbest wrote:
+>
+> _[Celeron Dude](https://web.archive.org/web/20070205204609/http://celerondude.com/) was influential within the PHP scene back in the day.
+It's a shame that he quit.
+He [ragequit](https://web.archive.org/web/20070203064149/http://celerondude.com/) as he got sick of his uploader script being nulled (or cracked) to appear on the piracy (or warez) websites.
+The forum will explain more._

 ## Installation

   - `index.php` — is the main file and, technically, that's all you need.